-G.T. is the managing partner of Capitol Ventures, a firm which assists Oklahoma companies and communities with federal contracting and business development.
-G.T. previously worked in the United States Senate for Senators Don Nickles and Tom Coburn.
-He has also worked on the senior management team of a national real estate firm and for the American Red Cross.
+G.T. was previously a managing partner of Capitol Ventures, a firm which assists Oklahoma companies and communities with federal contracting and business development.
+He’s served in policy roles in the United States Senate for Senators Don Nickles and Tom Coburn and as senior management for a national real estate firm and for the American Red Cross.

 G.T. is a proud graduate of two institutions operated by the Augustinian Order of the Catholic Church: Cascia Hall Preparatory School in Tulsa and Villanova University, where he served as Student Body President.